elee05/Monte-Carlo-Simulations/README.md

 Stock movements in the simulations are modeled with geometric Brownian motion equations.
 The parameters are extracted from historical data (Version I: 5 years if mature stock or lifetime if new stock; Version II: Defaults from '2020-01-01' to most recent market).
 The model follows efficient market hypothesis, and assumes that stock movements are random walks.

-## Updates:

-### IV.
-08/17/2023
-Version I of CLI tool.
-Supports basic functions like: `fetch_data()`, `plot_ts()`, `simulate()`, and `compare_stocks()`.

-### III.
-11/29/2022
-Version III added.
-It uses object oriented programming to allow more flexibility and code interpretation.

-### II.
-06/18/2022
-Version II added.
-It uses yfinance library from Yahoo Finance instead of Financial Modeling Prep's API.
-Function docstrings are also updated to improve readability.
-Historical time frame for data is now flexible for users to choose.

-### I. 06/17/2022
-Financial Modeling Prep seems to not offer historical daily data for free anymore.
-I am working on a new version.

 ## References
 * https://www.investopedia.com/articles/07/montecarlo.asp </br>